 I recently investigated a fun little problem in knot theory, about what kinds of knots can be generated by partially untying a more complex knot.
 I got some interesting results before realizing that somebody else had already asked and answered the same question.
 I still think it's a neat problem, so I'll explain the background and how I went about investigating it.
 It might be useful to have a knot table open in another tab while reading this, and I apologize in advance for the terrible MSPaint graphics.

-This was motivated by my recent paper that I talked about here.
+my recent paper that I talked about here.
 In it, we discussed observations of DNA knots that partially untied into smaller knots, implying the original knots were sufficiently complex for this to happen.
 We also ran numerical simulations of a 101 knot untying, and found that it could either untie completely or in multiple stages, becoming an 81, 61, and 41 (figure-eight) before untying.

 Even though we don't know what kinds of knots I'm actually studying in my experiments, we know from several. different. measures. that they are very big and complex (by knot standards), so I was envisioning a simulation project where we look at the pathways of many different kinds of knots untying in polymers to determine the statistics of knot untying mechanisms.
 However, I realized that there was a more fundamental problem, which is that it's not trivial to figure out what kind of knot you get when you partially untie a bigger knot.
 Sure from looking at a drawing of a 101 knot you can figure out that it goes to an 81 knot, but try to tell me what kind of knot you get when you partially untie a (let's say) 10165 knot.
 So, I wanted to figure out what kind of knots can untie into other kinds of knots.
 There are many, many knots, but limiting my knot menagerie to 10 crossings or fewer gave me 249 knots to study and seemed like a good cutoff because it was small enough that I could wrap my head around it but large enough that I could get statistics.